📖 The Recipes Visit our Contact Page to find out how you can contribute your favorite recipes.

 💬 Uncle Dave says...

-Raw Egg Caution: This sauce contains uncooked egg yolks, which may carry a small risk of salmonella or other foodborne illnesses.
+⚠️Raw Egg Caution: This sauce contains uncooked egg yolks, which may carry a small risk of salmonella or other foodborne illnesses.
 Use fresh, properly refrigerated grade A or AA eggs with intact shells, and avoid contact between the yolks or whites and the shell.
 People with weakened immune systems, infants, or others at risk should avoid this sauce.
 Consult a doctor if unsure.

 🧑🍳 The Cook: Dave Ferguson 🔑 Keywords: hollandaise, eggs benedict, breakfast

-🗂️ Categories: 🥞 Breakfast & Brunch, 🍶 Sauces & Dips, 😎 Uncle Dave's
+🗂️ Categories: 🥞 Breakfast & Brunch, 🥣 Sauces & Stocks, 😎 Uncle Dave's

-Make Ahead Blender Hollandaise was added on April 16, 2022 and last updated on May 06, 2025.
+Make Ahead Blender Hollandaise was added on April 16, 2022 and last updated on June 22, 2025.

 📄 A Quick Note About The Recipes At The Ferguson Recipes: We love sharing recipes, but please be aware that most haven't been professionally tested in our kitchen or independantly verified.
 Your safety is important to us, so always practice safe food handling and cooking techniques.
 Cook smart and use your best judgment!
+Eggs: If you make a recipe that uses raw eggs, please consider using pasteurized eggs.
+Allergens: Food allergens have not been identified in each individual recipe.
+Please use caution if you have any food allergies.
 Have questions about a specific recipe?
 Feel free to reach out to us.

 🔎️ About Searches